Lab Technician Certification, Diploma and Certificate Programs

 Popular Career Options

+Lab technicians handle tissue and fluid samples, analyzing them to generate data used by doctors or researchers for a variety of purposes.
 Not limited to just lab technician work, students who partake in diploma programs may end up in one of several roles.
 Some related areas that diploma holders may pursue include the following:

 - Laboratory assistance

 Clinical Lab Technician Certificate

 Certificate programs are a more common avenue for becoming a lab technician.
 These certificate programs may last 15 months or more.
 Completion of an accredited certificate program qualifies aspiring lab technicians for a variety of positions and national certifications.